alx9r/StructuredResource/Docs/tutorial.md

 ## E: Try it Out

-The tests you ran in the previous module already put `Invoke-MyFile` through its paces.
+The tests you ran in the previous steps already put `Invoke-MyFile` through its paces.
 You can try it out at the PowerShell command line:

 ```PowerShell
 PS C:\> Invoke-MyFile Test Present -Path c:\temp\somefile.txt -Content 'content' -NotContentIndexed $true